 This payment-centric look at home affordability is how to shop for homes, and it’s way more sensible than shopping by price range.

 And, for the unconvinced, here’s an example of two homes for the same price where one home is way less affordable.

-Two Homes: Same Price, But Way Different Costs
+Two Homes Can Have The Same Price, But Cost Different Amounts

 Let’s consider two real-world homes for sale.

 The homes are listed for sale at the same price.
 They’re built by the same home builder, with identical floor plans and finishes, and they’re very much the same in every way.

 However, because the homes are on neighboring streets, one is closer to the nearest police and fire station; and, exists in a different, tax-advantaged census tract.